How to Apply for Admission to the EEOB Biology Graduate Program

 The minimum GPA is 3.0.
 The average GPA for our program is 3.4.
 However, when making a decision, we consider the entire application as a whole, not just test scores and GPA.

 A strong performance on this test carries considerable weight.
 An official copy of the Graduate Record Examination aptitude test should be submitted.
 A subject test is not required.
-The University of Utah's institution code is 4853, and the Department of Biology's code is 0203.
+The University of Utah's institution code is 4853.

-The average GRE score for our program is 1200 with a 4.5 on the writing component.
+The average GRE scores (New Scale) for our program are Verbal-156, Quantitative-151 and Analytical Writing-4.5.
 These are averages as we do not have minimum requirements.
 When making a decision, we consider the entire application as a whole, not just test scores and GPA.

-The University of Utah requires a minimum score of 61 (IBT) for applicants to be considered for admission.
+The Biology Department does not accept TOEFL scores that expire prior to May 31, 2017.
+The University of Utah requires a minimum score of 80 (IBT) for applicants to be considered for admission.
 The average score for applicants to the Biology Graduate Program is 100 (IBT) or higher.
+The University requires a minimum IELTS band score of 6.5 or higher (Minimum score requirements are subject to change).

 Graduate students enter the Department in one of two ways.
 Those with well-defined interests usually know in advance that they are coming to work with a particular research group.
 However, some students spend their first year doing laboratory rotations, so as to gain first-hand exposure to the research programs of two or more faculty before deciding which lab to join.
 The great diversity of research programs pursued by our faculty present outstanding opportunities for students with interdisciplinary research interests, so a rotation year can be spent taking courses and carrying out exploratory research in very different kinds of labs, while attempting to define a future thesis project that may cross traditional disciplinary boundaries.